 There is no cookie-cutter way to help people or make a positive difference.
 I needed to re-evaluate what I am good at, and what makes me happy.

 Like many other millennials, I aim to use the tools fresh to my generation of dreamers.
 With internet and technology at our fingertips, I want to harness the powerful combination of storytelling, social media, and optimism.

 I want to inspire other millennials to travel with a purpose, by documenting my adventures and volunteering along the way.

-In order to accomplish all of that, you will soon find me living in a van full-time and traveling the United States to visit all 59 National Parks.
+In order to accomplish all of that, I will be living in a van full-time and traveling around the United States.

 I will be making videos, sharing pictures and stories along the way.
 My hope is that: in doing so, I will promote human rights and conservation through ecotourism and voluntourism.

 I know that it is easy to write off millennials as lazy, entitled, or unmotivated.
 But I am here to say that my story is not one that can be easily summed up with stereotypes.
 I may lose my way sometimes, but I always have a direction.